 Where to Stay

 Staying in Park City is a great way to be right in the heart of the action, with on-mountain options available at Park City's base area and Canyons Village as well as Deer Valley properties.
-Lodging options are abundant and varied, from ski-in/ski-out slope-side luxury condominiums to hotels and bed-and-breakfasts.
-Montage and St. Regis at Deer Valley and Waldorf Astoria near Park City Mountain's Canyons Village are three names that immediately come to mind for your top-tier winter home away from home.
+Lodging options vary from ski-in/ski-out slope-side luxury condominiums to hotels and bed-and-breakfasts.
+Montage and St. Regis at Deer Valley and Waldorf Astoria near Park City Mountain's Canyons Village are three names immediately coming to mind for your top-tier winter home away from home.
 But those only scratch the surface.
 You should also check out Main & SKY Lodge, Hotel Park City, Canyons Grand Summit and the boutique luxury of the Washington School House Hotel.

-Pro Tip: Check your hotel loyalty programs, e.g. Marriott, Hyatt (both have numerous properties), for using points or points plus cash for Park City accomodations.
+Pro Tip: Check your hotel loyalty programs, e.g. Marriott and Hyatt (both have numerous properties), for using points or points plus cash for Park City accommodations.
 Also, check their vacation club listings.
 Many will allow non-club members to stay at properties with vacancies.

-Though Historic Main Street is charming and walkable, the Park City area is much larger than many realize — it has to in order to accommodate two large mountain resorts, including America's largest.
-Even Deer Valley's six mountains stretch beyond the reach of Park City roads, onto the Jordanelle Reservoir side in the Heber Valley.
-Travelers may find their ideal accommodations in this striking alpine valley, which also accesses Olympic-caliber cross-country skiing at Soldier's Hollow.
+Though Historic Main Street is charming and walkable, the Park City area is much larger than many realize — it has to accommodate two large mountain resorts, including America's largest.
+Even Deer Valley's six mountains stretch beyond the reach of Park City roads onto the Jordanelle Reservoir side in the Heber Valley.
+Travelers may find their ideal accommodations in this striking alpine valley, which also accesses Olympic-caliber cross-country skiing at Soldier Hollow.

 Pro Tip: You can stay in Heber Valley – Midway and Heber City – for less and catch the Mayflower Lift at Deer Valley.
 It’s just off Highway 40 on the “Wasatch Back.”